Understanding your website visitors through personas

 • Contain answers to all questions about your company (date of establishment, range of products and services offered, reputation).

-• Detailed product pages, with rich descriptions.
+• Detailed product pages with detailed descriptions.

 • Systematic explanation of your services.